top of page

 The tools to navigate this space exist.
 The real question is: will we use them?

-We must be critical thinkers as we navigate the digital landscape - overflowing with noise, misinformation, and slops.
+We must be critical thinkers as we navigate the digital landscape, overflowing with noise, misinformation, and slop.

-Here are 5 essential questions, adapted from Grant Wiggins' The Futility of Trying to Teach Everything of Importance (1989), to help you suss out the facts from fiction.
+Here are 5 essential questions, adapted from The Futility of Trying to Teach Everything of Importance (1989) by Grant Wiggins, to help you suss out the facts from fiction.

 1. Whose voice am I hearing?
 From where is the statement or image coming?
 What's the point of view?